 This completes the first layer.
 You should practice getting the first layer

 in place several times before moving on to the next step.

-You can solve the white layer, then the yellow, then the white, etc.
+You can solve the white layer, then the blue, then the orange, etc.

 This step uses just one fairly long move - with 8 twists.
 You can remember it with